 - If you send both bulk and transactional, you’ll want multiple dedicated IPs in order to compartmentalize the reputation.
 So your costs are increased even more.

 For these reasons, and others, we believe that a pool of well-policed shared IP addresses is the best bet for the vast majority of senders.
-Of course, once you reach a point where a dedicated IP makes sense, we’ll handle that for you free of charge.
+Of course, once you reach a point where a dedicated IP makes sense, we can handle that for you.

 The key with shared IP addresses is that messages must be very well-policed.
 This means that bad senders need to be detected ahead of time or shut off quickly when they misbehave, and affected IP addresses need to be taken out of rotation.
 Moreover, customers should never have to request that their provider move them to a different IP address.
 It should be the provider’s responsibility to ensure that customers are on healthy IP addresses.